Best Central America Destinations

 Personal safety is another highly subjective matter.
 Anything from gender to previous travel experiences can influence this.
 As such, we will avoid sweeping generalizations here.

-It’s important to note that Costa Rica places significant importance on international tourism.
+It’s important to note that Costa Rica values international tourism.
 As such, practically all locations on the tourist trail are safe and welcoming.

 To underline the safety in Costa Rica, the country holds a “Level 1” travel advisory (at the time of writing) from the US Department of State.